k21971/EvilHack/doc/evilhack-changelog.md

 - Allow some monsters to break boulders
 - New forging artifact recipe - Armor of Retribution
 - Fix: case for armor falling off when poly'd (Armor of Retribution)
+- Drow as a playable race (initial commit)